ut-parla/Parla.py/tutorial/1_intro_to_tasks/README.md

 ```

 Line 3 imports `@spawn` decorator and `TaskSpace` class.
-A `TaskSpace` provides abstract n-dimensional spaces in which tasks can be placed.
+A `TaskSpace` provides an abstract high dimensional indexing space in which tasks can be placed.
 A `TaskSpace` can be indexed using any hashable values and any number of indices.
-If a dimension is indexed with numbers then that dimension can be sliced.
+If a dimension is indexed with numbers then those dimensions can be sliced.

 Further lines show the actual usage of the `TaskSpace`.